AlexDesBen/ORE_DM_Tools/README.md

 	Note : All code launched through Main.py
 	Note 2 : Only works in python2
-	Note 3 : Code will fail since previous version had Input in src subfolder
+	Note 3 : Code will fail since previous version had Input in src subfolder Note 4 : modifications to name of input subfolder